calumryan/a11ywebsites/README.md

 # A11Y Websites

-Your guide and inspiraton for accessible websites
+Your guide and inspiration for accessible websites

 [a11ywebsites.com](https://www.a11ywebsites.com)